XE Money Transfers

-Australians travelling to Kenya need to pay attention to their personal security.
-Westerners have been victim to kidnappings and robbery in Kenya, especially in the capital, Nairobi.
+Australians travelling to Kenya need to pay close attention to their personal security.
+Westerners have been victims of kidnappings and robbery in Kenya, especially in the capital, Nairobi.

 The process for sending money to Kenya is a little different depending on the method you use.